Frequently Asked Questions about IELOL

 Does our cohort ever collectively meet at the same time for the online components of IELOL?

-The two online components of IELOL are designed as asynchronous experiences, there are no set times when all participants must be online together.
-Team-related projects (following the Immersion portion of the program) have used synchronous meetings in some cases, but this is not a regular occurrence.
+Yes, the immersion program will now be held completely online due to COVID-19 but previously, the two online components of IELOL are designed as asynchronous experiences, and there were no set times when all participants had to be online together.
+Team-related projects (following the Immersion portion of the program) have used synchronous meetings.

 Is there group work in IELOL?